 You can get an infestation of fruit flies from a number of different places.
 They can come in on a batch of fresh produce, either from the grocery store or a farmer’s market.
-They can be hiding in plants and flowers that you bring in the house.
+They can be hiding in plants and flowers that you bring into the house.
 And worst of all, because they’re so small, even adult fruit flies can get into your house through screens on windows and doors.

 Why do they always end up in the drain?

 In addition to eating your ripe or rotting food, fruit flies need a place to live and reproduce.
 What they like best is a dark, damp place.
 What fits the bill?
 Your kitchen sink drain.
-It’s like a dream home to a fruit fly.
+It’s like a dream home for a fruit fly.
 It’s dark and wet and full of food residue.
 This is especially true if you have a clog or plumbing issue.
-It’s particularly dark and dank when the sink is stopped up.
+It’s particularly dark and dank when the sink is stopped.
 Why do they need a dark place to hang out?
 To lay their eggs.
 You read that right – their eggs.
 And they can lay up to 500.
 Once the larvae hatch, they do the same thing as their parents - they eat your food and infest your kitchen.